s-victor/TinyPedal/docs/customization.md

 **Notes to brake failure thickness:**

-Brake failure thickness is millimeter thickness threshold at brake failure, which affects brake wear calculation accuracy, and can be customized for specific vehicle class in `Brake editor`.
+Brake failure thickness is millimeter thickness threshold at brake failure, which affects brake wear calculation accuracy, and can be customized for specific vehicle class in [Brake Editor](#brake-editor).

 For example, if `brake thickness` is `40`mm, and `failure thickness` is `25`mm, then `effective thickness` is `40 - 25 = 15mm`.